Typical services provided include:

 6. Specialized EAP Services (CISM, etc., usually paid by the EAP)

 -- I hold a B.A. in Spanish & German, & an M. Ed. in Adolescent/Adult Counseling (Northeast Louisiana University [now ULM], 1972 & 1983, respectively).

 -- I am a Licensed Professional Counselor (LPC), holding Louisiana License 1438 for the practice of professional mental health counseling, credentialed as a Clinical Licensd Professional Counselor - Supervisor (LPC-S), and privileged for Appraisal.

 -- I am also a Licensed Marriage and Family Therapist (LMFT), holding Louisiana License MFT73 for the practice of Marriage and Family Therapy, credentialed as a Licensed Marriage & Family Therapist - Board Approved Supervisor (BAS).

--- In addition, I have been certified as a Secondary School Counselor (grades K-12), and as a teacher of Spanish, French, German, & English (Louisiana Teaching certificate 042317, type A) by the Louisiana Department of Education.
+-- In addition, I have been certified as a Secondary School Counselor (grades K-12), and as a teacher of Spanish, French, German, & English (Louisiana Teaching certificate 042317, type A, valid for life) by the Louisiana Department of Education.